WallarooLabs/wally/demos/resilience-demo/README.md

 ### Prerequisite: OR ELSE: use 1 machine + 127.0.0.1

 Technically, it is possible to run these demos on a single machine, using the loopback interface / 127.0.0.1/8 network.
-Let's check that each worker is assigned unique TCP ports, etc. ...
-LEFT OFF HERE.
+Let's check that each worker is assigned unique TCP ports, etc. ... yes, that's correct.
+It is not necessary to assign IP address aliases to your loopback interface.
+Whew.

 NOTE: I've tested this using 1 fresh Ubuntu Xenial VM.
 I have not tested it on macOS.
 Most of these scripts probably run fine on macOS, but the `00*` and `10*` scripts are very Linux-centric, sorry.